 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 State law and NBU's policy place no limit on the amount NBU may invest in any one issuer.
-At fiscal year-end 2022 and 2021, NBU's portfolio was concentrated as follows:
+At fiscal year-end 2023 and 2022, NBU's portfolio was concentrated as follows:

-ISSUER INVESTMENT TYPE PERCENTAGE OF PORTFOLIO 2022 PERCENTAGE OF PORTFOLIO 2021 Federal Farm Credit Bank U.S. Agency Securities 20% 27% Federal Home Loan Bank U.S. Agency Securities 20% 0% Federal Home Loan Mortgage Corporation U.S. Agency Securities 10% 31%
+Percentage of Portfolio Issuer Investment Type 2023 2022 Federal Farm Credit Bank U.S. Agency Securities 5% 20% Federal Home Loan Bank U.S. Agency Securities 40% 20% Federal Home Loan Mortgage Corporation U.S. Agency Securities 0% 10%